Share:

 When to Choose Each Framework

-- Choose CrewAI if your workflow maps to human team roles, you need rapid prototyping, or you're new to agent development
+- CrewAI → Workflow maps to human team roles, rapid prototyping, new to agents

-- Choose LlamaIndex if your agent is primarily data-focused, requires advanced RAG, or works with large knowledge bases
+- LlamaIndex → Data-focused, advanced RAG, large knowledge bases

-For this tutorial, we'll use LangChain because it offers the best balance of power, flexibility, and learning value.
-The concepts you learn will transfer to any framework.
+For this tutorial, we'll use LangChain — the best balance of power, flexibility, and learning value.

 Step 4: Set Up the LLM Backbone